EAS Station Data Flow Sequence Diagrams

 5. EAS Generation - Alert data transforms through SAME encoding, FSK modulation, and audio assembly

-6. Complete Pipeline - End-to-end flow from CAP fetch to verified broadcast
+6. Complete Pipeline - End-to-end flow from CAP fetch to operator-triggered verified broadcast

 Each diagram shows: